 Abstract:

-Objective To investigate the effects of planting two season crops after tobacco in winter idle lands on the microbial community structure of tobacco-planting soil in the Jinsha River basin.
+Objectives This study aims to investigate how planting two-season crops after tobacco in winter idle lands in the Jinsha River Basin impacts the microbial community structure of tobacco-planting soil.

-Methods A field experiment was conducted in Qiaojia tobacco-growing area, Yunnan, with five treatments: local conventional planting mode with only flue-cured tobacco throughout the year as control (CK), and flue-cured tobacco-corn-broad bean (B1), flue-cured tobacco-corn-green manure (B2), flue-cured tobacco-corn-/rapeseed (B3), and flue-cured tobacco-corn-pea (B4).
+Methods A field experiment was conducted in Qiaojia tobacco-growing area, Yunnan, with five treatments: local conventional planting mode with only flue-cured tobacco throughout the year as control (CK), and flue-cured tobacco-corn-broad bean (B1), flue-cured tobacco-corn-green manure (B2), flue-cured tobacco-corn-rapeseed (B3), and flue-cured tobacco-corn-pea (B4).
 Soil physicochemical properties, enzyme activities and soil microbial community were measured after the harvest of third crop for two consecutive years.